Files

 To avoid updating specific attributes, we can simply remove them from the data that will be written.
 This can either be done with an AttributeManager or an AttributeRemover.

-Add an AttributeRemover to the canvas and connect it to all of the output ports on the ChangeDetector except the Unchanged port then connect the AttributeRemover output port to the public.DowntownParks writer feature type.
+Add an AttributeRemover to the canvas, connect it to all the ChangeDetector's output ports except the Unchanged port, and connect the AttributeRemover's output port to the public.DowntownParks writer feature type.

 In the parameters, set the Attributes to Remove to visitorcount and treecount.